-Metrc is the software platform which serves as the state marijuana traceability system for Alaska, Colorado, and Oregon.
+Metrc is the software platform which serves as the state marijuana traceability system for several states.
 Green Bits and Metrc integrate and sync with one another, automating many processes that would otherwise need to be done manually.

 This article is an overview of how Green Bits and Metrc integrate with each other.

 I. Metrc → Green Bits

 The following are the only actions that Metrc automatically reports to Green Bits, and therefore these are the only actions that Green Bits users should perform directly in Metrc: